You’re not imagining it.

 We’ll have to decide, as sea levels rise, whether we’re going to install walls to block the waves from encroaching, or ultimately move infrastructure farther inland.
 The rock walls protect homes and roads, but result in a loss of beaches.
 We've also got to consider what to do about all the cliffs collapsing along our coast, a naturally occurring process that's threatening homes.
 Like wildfires, the causes and solutions of beach loss are complicated.

 As a precaution, the state recommends that infrastructure along the coast be built with a 10-foot rise in mind, although some researchers think we’ve been underestimating just how bad things could get.

-Excess carbon dioxide in the atmosphere is also being absorbed into the ocean and increasing its acidity, which, in combination with rising temperatures, is threatening crustaceans off our coast and coral reefs around the world.
+By the way, there are a whole bunch of other ways climate change is threatening our oceans.
+The majority of warming on planet Earth has occurred in our oceans over the past 50 years.
+Marine heat waves are becoming more common and we're seeing big die offs of sea life as a result.
+On top of that, Excess carbon dioxide in the atmosphere is also being absorbed and increasing ocean acidity, which, in combination with rising temperatures, is threatening crustaceans off our coast and coral reefs around the world.

 Climate change is also altering ocean currents, which affects not only sea life, but weather as well.

 We're taking your questions about September's heat wave.
 Text HEATWAVE to 73224 to ask us your questions, and to receive our latest news on these outrageous temps, directly to your phone.

 Mecca, California, July 2022.
 (Kevork Djansezian / Getty Images)

 A young black bear, dubbed BB-12, was captured and collared last month in the western portion of the Santa Monica Mountains.